-Cleanroom testing and certification is vital for contamination-free research and manufacturing, as well as efficient operation and financial saving.
+Testing your clean room is essential to achieve contamination-free research and manufacturing as well as efficient operation and financial saving.
 Manufacturers of semiconductors, flat panel displays, and memory drives have extremely high requirements, and biotech and pharmaceutical companies, medical device manufacturers, healthcare facilities and other organizations that produce, store and test their products are regulated by law.
-The sensitive technologies handled in cleanrooms require careful vigilance—a single speck of dust, for example, has the potential to destroy a semiconductor’s microscopic electronic components.
-To maintain a controlled environment, cleanrooms are pressurized with filtered air, regulated by ISO, IEST and cGMP standards, and tested annually with the following methods and equipment.
+The sensitive technologies handled in clean rooms require careful vigilance—a single speck of dust, for example, has the potential to destroy a semiconductor’s microscopic electronic components.
+To maintain a controlled environment, clean rooms are pressurized with filtered air, regulated by ISO, IEST and cGMP standards, and tested annually with the following methods and equipment.

 with top models like:

 Watch this short video for an overview of the Fluke 985 particle counter:

 Temperature and humidity tests assess the ambient temperature and air humidity of the clean room, which can influence corrosion, hardening, expansion, or the growth of microorganisms on materials.
 Precision in temperature and humidity is therefore crucial to clean rooms.
 Some particle counters incorporate humidity measurement in their systems, but a temperature and humidity meter alone can also do the trick.
 A temperature and humidity meter measures both qualities with the option to plot and analyze levels over time.
 ISO 14644-3 requires clean room ventilation systems to maintain a strict temperature and humidity within limit values necessary for the clean room’s applications.